tpapp/DynamicHMC.jl/docs/src/interface.md

 LogProgressReport
 ```

-## Tree options
+## Algorithm and parameters

-You probably won't need to change the tree building options with normal usage.
+You probably won't need to change these options with normal usage, except possibly increasing the maximum tree depth.

 ```@docs
-DynamicHMC.TreeOptionsNUTS
+DynamicHMC.NUTS
 ```

 # Diagnostics